 Holiday traditions are great, especially when you have young kids.
 The trouble is holidays can also become pretty expensive.
 That’s why a cheap or even better, free, holiday tradition offers the best of both worlds.
-Here are some suggestions for the Free Christmas Traditions for Families in 2018.
+Here are some suggestions for Free Christmas Traditions for Families.

 1. Have a Family Slumber Party

 Mommy on Purpose suggests taking one of those vacation days and camping out in the living room with your little ones.
 Build forts, pop popcorn and make paper chains to decorate the tree with.

 Little Bins for Little Hands suggests a day devoted to Christmas movies and cookie baking.
 Pick out two or three of your favorite holiday movies (Home Alone or A Christmas Carol anyone?) and then watch them while you mix up batches of cookies to share with the neighbors.

 This is a great tradition that you can do for years to come.
 The Krazy Coupon Lady says you should purchase a cloth Christmas tree skirt and then every year have the kids put a handprint somewhere on the skirt.
 The skirt will fill up as the kids grow.